Ha-Duong-88/UFOs/README.md

 Displayed below are images from the webpage with the search fields and the table to display the results.

 UFO_image1.png![image](https://user-images.githubusercontent.com/80140082/120116381-bd1e2500-c13c-11eb-96c5-913f3be96171.png)

+There five different filters to choose from: the date, city, state, country and shape.
+User can input a search criteria for one or multiple filters in the search field.
+Multiple search criteria is especially useful to further inspect the data.
+The HTML then displays all of the sightings that match that specific search.

 UFO_image2.png![image](https://user-images.githubusercontent.com/80140082/120120795-881dcc80-c154-11eb-8a3a-b39e5954b126.png)